MarcoDeSenas/IBMi-topics-thanks-to-pub400/Projects/Tools/UserSpaces/demonstration_USRSPCDSP.md

 - within LoadSubFile subprocedure in USRSPCDSP1 program, add an entry to the test of API/Format in order to address the added subprocedure
 - within SelectFormat subprocedure in USRSPCDSP1 program, add an entry to the test of API/Format in order to display the added display file format
 - add a new subprocedure similar to PrepareDETAIL01, to the USRSPCDSP1 program in order to populate the fields of the added display file format

-The display subfile is limited to 9999 rows.
-There might be situations where there are more entries in the user space.
-Therefore, a message might be displayed to warn the user that not all entries are available.

-When dealing with large subfiles or when the number of entries is greater than 9999, it might be interesting to have the capability to enter the position in the list to start with.
-A "Starting position" input field is necessary in this case to be added to the subfile control format, so that the content of this filed is read when the user hits the Enter key.